cscan/vue-excel-editor/README.md

 Summary prop supports "sum", "min", "max", "avg" and "count".

 Note that "count" will instruct the component to count the cell which hold the following condition
->0 for number-typed column
+Number: >0
-non-empty for string-typed column
+String: non-empty
-"Y", "1" or "T" for check-typed column
+Check: "Y", "1" or "T"
-at or late than this time for date/time-typed column
+DateTime: at or later than the current time

 Use this with care.
 The summary calculation eats resource, so it only calculates when the number of records changed (i.e. New, delete, filter).
 It does not recalculate if user changes the cell content.
-You may trigger the calculation manually by calling calSummary method by the @update event.
+You may trigger the calculation manually by calling calSummary method in the @update event.

 ### Link

-Actually this nice feature I was learnt from SAP UI - When user holds the function key (Alt-key here) and move the mouse over the cell, the cell text will show as a link.
-If user clicks on it, your custom function will be triggered.
-The following shows how to route to user profile page by clicking on the name column cell.
+This is a nice feature in enterprice application.
+Actually I was learnt from SAP UI.
+When user holds the function key (Alt-key here) and move the mouse over the cell content, the text will show as a link.
+If user clicks on the link, your custom function will be triggered.
+The following example shows how to route to user profile page by clicking on the name column cell.

 ```html
 <vue-excel-column field="name" label="Name" type="string" width="150px" :link="routeToUserFunc" />